Trifolium repens: Name

 The genus name, Trifolium, derives from the Latin tres, "three", and folium, "leaf", so called from the characteristic form of the leaf, which almost always has three leaflets (trifoliolate); hence the popular name "trefoil".
 The species name, repens, is Latin for "creeping".

 Description

 It is a herbaceous, perennial plant.
-It is low growing, with heads of whitish flowers, often with a tinge of pink or cream that may come on with the aging of the plant.
+It is low growing, with flowering heads of whitish florets, often with a tinge of pink or cream that may come on with the aging of the plant.
 The heads are generally 1.5–2 cm wide, and are at the end of 7 cm peduncles or inflorescence stalks.
 The flowers are mostly visited by bumblebees and often by honey bees.
 The leaves are trifoliolate, smooth, elliptic to egg-shaped and long-petioled and usually with light or dark markings.
 The stems function as stolons, so white clover often forms mats, with the stems creeping as much as 18 cm a year, and rooting at the nodes.
 The leaves form the symbol known as shamrock.
 Almost always, a white clover will be trifoliolate.
 However, one can, but only sometimes, possess four or more leaflets.